JeffersonLab/ARIEL/README.md

 ### About the name

-ARIEL: Art-based integrated event-processing library.
+ARIEL: ARt-based Integrated Event-processing Library.

 ### License